-Completion of remaining requirements for the elective courses and an eight credit-hour St. Mary's Project (usually RELG 493/494) Course Frequency At least two 200-level courses will be offered each semester, with each course offered at least once every two years.
-At least four of the following upper-division courses will be offered each semester, with cach course offered at least once every two years.
-Degree Requirements for the Minor General College Requirements General College requirements (see "Curriculum" section).
-Required Core Courses At least 20 credit hours in religious studies of which at least 12 credit hours must be at the 300-level or above.
-A grade of C- or better must be received in each course of the minor and the cumulative grade point average of courses used to satisfy the minor must be at least 2.0.
-Faculty Betül Başaran, Katharina von Kellenbach, Daniel Meckel, Michael Taber (department chair) Sociology View Sociology Department website The sociology major is concerned with the scientific study of culture, social structure, social processes, social interaction, and social change, from the largest to the smallest scale.
+RELG 230: Introduction to Hinduism

+OR

+RELG 231: Religions and Cultures of India

+Elective Courses

+Elective Courses: At least 12 credit hours in RELG courses at the 200-level or above, of which at least eight credit hours must be at the 300-level or above.

+Faculty

+Betül Başaran, Katharina von Kellenbach, Daniel Meckel, Chad Pevateaux, Michael Taber (department chair)

+Sociology

+View Sociology Department website

+The sociology major is concerned with the scientific study of culture, social structure, social processes, social interaction, and social change, from the largest to the smallest scale.
 Many courses focus on important social issues, including gender, and sexual orientation, race, ethnicity, social class, and inequality.

 A degree in sociology prepares students for a wide range of careers in educational institutions, private industry, NGO's (non-governmental organizations) and government agencies, as well as further, postgraduate study in the discipline.
 For students with more specific career goals in mind, appropriate programs to meet their particular needs may be designed in consultation with the sociology faculty.

 The sociological perspective can provide clarification to troubles and issues in social life and improve the quality of everyday life.
-Learning outcomes include: Learning Outcomes The Ability to make informed decisions Understanding of gender, racial, ethnic, social class, sexual orientation, age, and diversity, among other factors The Ability to evaluate social, public and global policies Development of critical thinking, speaking and writing skills Ability to make better choices amid constraints Expanding career opportunities Degree Requirements for the Major General College Requirements General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major: Required Courses Thirty-six credit hours of coursework carrying sociology credit and distributed as follows: Required Courses (16 credit hours):
+Learning outcomes include:

+Learning Outcomes

+The Ability to make informed decisions

+Understanding of gender, racial, ethnic, social class, sexual orientation, age, and diversity, among other factors

+The Ability to evaluate social, public and global policies

+Development of critical thinking, speaking and writing skills

+Ability to make better choices amid constraints

+Expanding career opportunities

+Degree Requirements for the Major

+General College Requirements

+General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major:

+Required Courses

+Thirty-six credit hours of coursework carrying sociology credit and distributed as follows:

+Required Courses (16 credit hours):

 SOCI 101: Introduction to Sociology

 SOCI 201: Social Statistics

-SOCI 350: Sociological Theory
+SOCI 260: Sociological Theory

 SOCI 385: Research Methods

 Twenty additional credit hours of coursework designated SOCI.

 Capstone Experience

 In their senior year, majors may elect to complete eight credit hours of a St. Mary's Project (SOCI 493 and 494), or complete the Sociology Senior Seminar (SOCI 490) and one additional four-credit hour course in sociology at the 300 or 400 level.

 Credit Requirements

 The 44 credit hours of major requirements may include field experience and independent study as approved by the department chair.

 All courses counting toward a major in sociology must have a grade of at least C-.
 Sequence of Study

 All students majoring in sociology shall plan an individual program with their adviser to arrive at a combination of courses that will meet the requirements for the major as well as satisfying their goals and interests.
 The sociology faculty strongly recommends that students choose an adviser from among the sociology faculty by the beginning of their junior year.
 The following schedule is suggested as a model for satisfying the requirements of the sociology major:

 First Year: